aaestrada/steerage/README.md

 ### Configuration options

-- `config` - a fully resolved path to a configuration document (relative paths in this document are from the document's location).
+- `config` - String or array of fully resolved paths to configuration documents.
+Defaults to `[]`. (relative paths in this document are from the document's location).
 - `basedir` - optional alternative location to base [shortstop](https://github.com/krakenjs/shortstop) relative paths from.
 - `onconfig(store)` - hook for modifying config prior to creating list of plugins to register — may be async function or promise.
 - `protocols` - optional additional custom [shortstop](https://github.com/krakenjs/shortstop) protocols.
 - `environment` - optional additional criteria for [confidence](https://github.com/hapijs/confidence) property resolution and defaults to `{ env: process.env }`.
-- `userConfigPaths` - optional array of fully resolved paths to configuration documents.
-Defaults to `[]`.

 ### Example onconfig hook